Close Menu

 Congenital Heart Disease meets SSA’s listing 4.06.
 The term “congenital” means that it occurs at the time of birth.
 Congenital heart defects are one of the most common types of birth defects.
 However, not all heart defects are disabling, because medical treatment may fix the symptoms.

 If you have mild symptoms after treatment, then you would be able to work.
 If you can work, then you do not qualify for SSDI or SSI benefits.
-However, if you heart disease symptoms are severe for 12 months or more, then you may qualify for benefits.
-You will have to prove that you cannot work to the SSA.
+However, if you heart disease is severe for more than 12 months, then you may qualify for benefits.
+It is your burden to prove to the SSA that you cannot work.
 Therefore, you need to find the best SSDI attorney to help you win your case.
-Contact our law firm.
+We are that law firm.
+Contact us now.

-Your SSD attorney will look closely at your symptoms of heart disease.
+Your SSD attorney will look closely at your heart disease symptoms.
 Symptoms of congenital heart disease include abnormal heart rhythms, blue tinted skin, especially in the lips.
 Symptoms also include trouble breathing and swollen body tissue or organs.
 For a baby, symptoms can include failure to feed or develop normally.
-The medical treatments for this disease include medication to lower blood pressure and control heart rate.
-Additionally, treatments may include a pacemaker, catheter procedures and surgery.
+The medical treatments for heart disease include medication to lower blood pressure and control heart rate.
+Additionally, treatments may include a pacemaker and surgery.
 The most serious cases may require a heart transplant.

 3d image of heart